creativemarket/csxs/docs/configuration.md

 				</tr>
 				<tr>
 					<td><code>"4.5.0"</code></td>
-					<td>An array of paths to libraries when compiling with the Flex 4 compiler.</td>
+					<td>An array of paths to libraries used when compiling with the Flex 4 compiler.</td>
 				</tr>
 				<tr>
 					<td><code>"3.4.0"</code></td>
-					<td>An array of paths to libraries when compiling with the Flex 3 compiler.</td>
+					<td>An array of paths to libraries used when compiling with the Flex 3 compiler.</td>
 				</tr>
 			</table>
 		</td>